-All homes have iPads that can be used to support a regular video call and we also use RelsApp so you can keep up to date with everything happening in the home.
+All homes have iPads that can be used to support a regular video call so you can keep in touch with your loved one during this time.

 We often receive questions about paying for care; it can be a confusing subject, but there is support and information available.
 We recommend you speak to an Independent Financial Advisor about financial questions.

 Below are some frequently asked questions and links to some useful organisations.

 Team levels in our homes are based on the assessed care and support needs of the residents living on each community in the home.
 This assessment includes not only each resident’s physical needs but also the support they need to meet their emotional, psychological and social needs.
 Team levels are analysed on a monthly basis to ensure they are sufficient to meet the needs of the residents, this monthly analysis includes a review of nurse call bell response times, the time it takes our team to complete a medicines round, feedback from residents, team and relatives and a review of accidents, incidents and near misses as well as reviewing the outcome of quality observations such as dining observations, internal compliance activity and feedback from external partners.

 Please contact your home of choice for more detailed information regarding the management structure at the home and the team arrangements on specific care communities.

 If your mother has capital of over £23,250 (in England; £24,000 in Wales) she will not qualify for assistance from the Local Authority until such a time as her capital is below this amount.
 Any private care fees will therefore have to be met from existing capital and income.
 (If she has assets below £23,250, she would get increasing help on a sliding scale down to the lower limit of £14,250, where no contribution is needed).

 Most savings and assets are included in a means test, but some confusion has surrounded the subject of whether or not a person’s home is included.
 To help clarify the situation, a person’s home is not included in the means test if: